 Research on pomegranate is gaining momentum due to its tremendous nutritional values and medicinal uses.

-.
+In stomach disorders the pomegranate peel, bark and leaves are used to calm disorders of the stomach or diarrhea.
 Drinking tea made from its leaves also helps in curing digestive problems.
 Pomegranate juice is also found beneficial dysentery and cholera.

 Nutrition Facts for Pomegranate

 |Iron, Fe||0.3 mg||1.67 %|